Paul Butler (politician): Involvement in the Troubles

-At the age of 17, Butler was convicted of killing 50-year-old reserve Royal Ulster Constabulary officer.
-As a result, he spent 15 years in jail.
+In 1974 (aged 17) Butler confessed to, and was convicted of, the murder of 50-year-old reserve Royal Ulster Constabulary officer John Rodgers.
+Rogers was murdered in an IRA gun attack near the Glen Inn in Glengormley.
+Butler was given a life sentence, for which he spent 15 years in jail.

 Lisburn City Council

-Paul Butler is the leader of the Sinn Féin group on the Lisburn City Council.
-The party currently holds four seats on the council, making it the third party and the largest nationalist party.
+Paul Butler was the leader of the Sinn Féin group on the Lisburn City Council.
+The party held four seats on the council at the time, making it the third party and the largest nationalist party.

-Butler has a served as a Councillor for Lisburn City Council since 1997 and is a member of their Strategic Policy, Planning and Finance Committees.
-Butler claims he campaigns against discrimination on the council, culminating in the Irish Government sending a representative to witness council proceedings.
+Butler had a served as a Councillor for Lisburn City Council from 1997 until 2011 and was a member of their Strategic Policy, Planning and Finance Committees.
+Butler campaigned against discrimination on the council, culminating in the Irish Government sending a representative to witness council proceedings.
 Nationalists claim that the unionist majority on the council has prevented nationalists from taking council positions.
-Butler campaigned for the town to gain city status which was bestowed on the city by the British Monarch.
+Butler successfully campaigned for the town to gain city status.

 Westminster elections

 Butler stood in the UK general elections in 2001 and 2005 in the Lagan Valley constituency but was not elected.

-In the 2005 general election, Sinn Féin received the largest share of the vote by a nationalist party, overtaking the SDLP.
+In October 2023, he called on Sinn Féin and the SDLP to not stand a candidate in Lagan Valley in the 2024 general election.